What is Arkitekturupproret?

 - issuing an annual prize for most beautiful new building – if a worthy winner can be found;

-- initiate or support local activism against demolition or distortion of buildings of cultural value or beauty, and against brutally clashing neo-modernism in sensitive historical areas;
+- initiate or support local activism against the demolition or distortion of buildings of cultural value or beauty, and against brutally clashing neo-modernism in sensitive historical areas;

 - networking with classical architects, city planners, artisans, consultants, writers; researchers, conservationist organisations, and others who share our vision;

 - giving lectures and interviews, participating in conferences and public debates;